MrStrategy/FHEM-Tado/README.md

 # FHEM-Tado
 A FHEM extension to interact with Tado cloud

+Latest Update:
+29.12.2020
+  - Implemented OAuth Authentication (Thanks to Psych160)
+  - Updated this readme and the module help

 The FHEM extension requires two files:
  - 98_Tado.pm
  - 98_TadoDevice.pm